wjhan785/TechJam2026-Track-4-Shopping-Copilot-AI-Conversational-Search-and-Recommendations/README.md

 If the model is missing the agent degrades silently to lexical-only ranking.

-The catalog and public sessions are already included under `data/`.
-If you re-download the catalog from the participant-kit release, verify it with the published `SHA256SUMS` file and place it at `data/catalog.jsonl`.

 ## Run the agent in the official harness

 From this directory: